 - Vcc – is connected to the 5V supply voltage.

 - Trig – is the “Trigger” pin that must be activated to send the ultrasonic signal.

 - Echo – is the pin that produces a pulse that is interrupted when the reflected signal from the object is received.

-GND – is connected to the reference potential, the ground.
+- GND – is connected to the reference potential, ground.

 A 5 volt pulse of at least 10 μS (microseconds) duration is applied to the Trigger pin.

-A train of 8 ultrasonic pulses at 40 KHz is generated that travel away from the sensor into the surrounding air.
-More accurate measurements are obtained if the obstacle is in front of the sensor or in a hypothetical circular sector of 30° amplitude (15° on both sides with respect to the frontal direction).
+A train of 8 ultrasonic pulses at 40 KHz is generated and it travels away from the sensor into the surrounding air.
+More accurate measurements are obtained if the obstacle is in front of the sensor or in a hypothetical circular sector of 30°(15° on both sides with respect to the frontal direction).

 The signal on the pin Echo meanwhile becomes high and starts recording the return time waiting for the reflected wave.
 If the impulse is not reflected, the signal on Echo returns low after 38 ms (milliseconds) and should be interpreted as absence of an obstacle.
 Remember the HC-SR04 (infrared sensor) is capable of measuring distances between 2 and 400 cm corresponding, for the maximum limit, to about 23 ms of signal duration on Echo.

 We programmed the Arduino using the C+ language for operating the system.